dayscape/reddit-customer-insights/README.md

 # Reddit Customer Insights Tool

-96% of B2B website visitors leave without converting.
-They browse your pricing page, read case studies, and disappear forever.
-What if you could understand what these buyers are actually thinking?
+Your ICP is already telling you what they want — on Reddit.
+They're discussing pain points, evaluating competitors, and sharing unfiltered opinions in the exact subreddits where your buyers hang out.

-Reddit is where your potential customers discuss their real pain points, evaluate tools like yours, and share unfiltered opinions about competitors.
-This tool scrapes those conversations and uses Claude AI to extract actionable insights for B2B SaaS companies in the website visitor identification space.
+This tool scrapes those conversations and uses Claude AI to extract structured, actionable insights — buying signals, pain point clusters, content ideas, and competitor sentiment — for any B2B vertical.
+Point it at different subreddits and search queries to research any market.

 ## What It Does